How to Get an Apartment Rented in New York

 Build a Rapport

-Once you receive leads and inquiries, you should respond to each person as soon as possible.
+Once you receive leads and inquiries, you should respond to each person immediately.

-Experienced industry professionals will tell you that you won’t hear back from every single person, even if they just emailed or texted you.
+Experienced industry professionals will tell you you won't hear back from everyone, even if they just emailed or texted you.

 However, the longer you wait to respond, the less likely you will hear from them again.
 You need to think of each person as a potential opportunity.